 TGbn editor: Please modify the body of subclause 3.2 (Definitions specific to IEEE 802.11) as follows:

-Coordinated restricted target wake time (TWT): [Co-RTWT] A procedure that enables an AP to coordinate its R-TWT schedule(s) with OBSS AP(s) and/or extend protection to R-TWT schedule(s) of OBSS AP(s).
+Coordinated restricted target wake time (TWT): [Co-RTWT] A procedure that enables an AP to [CID781, CID1867]obtain extended protection for its R-TWT schedule(s) from OBSS APs and their BSS.

-Coordinated restricted target wake time (Co-RTWT) agreement: [Co-RTWT agreement] An agreement established via a successful Co-RTWT negotiation between a Co-RTWT requesting AP and a Co-RTWT responding AP.
+Coordinated restricted target wake time (Co-RTWT) agreement: [Co-RTWT agreement] An agreement established via a successful Co-RTWT negotiation between two APs.

-Coordinated restricted target wake time (Co-RTWT) coordinated access point (AP): [Co-RTWT coordinated AP] An AP that extends protection to the R-TWT schedule(s) that are requested by a Co-RTWT requesting AP.
+Coordinated restricted target wake time (Co-RTWT) coordinated access point (AP): [Co-RTWT coordinated AP] An AP that extends protection for the R-TWT schedule(s) for which protection is requested by a Co-RTWT requesting AP.

-Coordinated restricted target wake time (Co-RTWT) negotiation: [Co-RTWT negotiation] A procedure that enables a Co-RTWT requesting AP to establish Co-RTWT agreement(s) with a Co-RTWT responding AP.
+Coordinated restricted target wake time (Co-RTWT) negotiation: [Co-RTWT negotiation] A procedure that enables a Co-RTWT requesting AP as a MAPC requesting AP to establish Co-RTWT agreement(s) with a MAPC responding AP.

+Coordinated restricted target wake time (Co-RTWT) parameter set: [Co-RTWT parameter set] A set of parameters specifying an R-TWT schedule operated by a Co-RTWT requesting AP.

-Coordinated restricted target wake time (Co-RTWT) requesting access point (AP): [Co-RTWT requesting AP] An AP that requests protection for one or more of its R-TWT schedules.Coordinated restricted target wake time (Co-RTWT) responding access point (AP): [Co-RTWT responding AP] An AP that responds to a Co-RTWT requesting AP that initiates a Co-RTWT negotiation.
+Coordinated restricted target wake time (Co-RTWT) requesting access point (AP): [Co-RTWT requesting AP] An AP that requests [CID742]other AP(s) to protect one or more of its R-TWT schedules.

+[CID3176, CID3177]

-Coordinated restricted target wake time (Co-RTWT) service period (SP): [Co-RTWT SP] A period of time during which Co-RTWT coordinated APs extend protection to a corresponding R-TWT schedule of a Co-RTWT requesting AP.
+Coordinated restricted target wake time (Co-RTWT) service period (SP): [Co-RTWT SP] A period of time for which Co-RTWT coordinated APs extend protection for a corresponding R-TWT schedule of a Co-RTWT requesting AP.

-Coordinated restricted target wake time (Co-RTWT) service period (SP) start time: [Co-RTWT SP start time] The value of the timing synchronization function (TSF) at the beginning of a Co-RTWT SP.
+Coordinated restricted target wake time (Co-RTWT) service period (SP) start time: [Co-RTWT SP start time] The value of the timing synchronization function (TSF) [CID277, CID1411]of the Co-RTWT requesting AP at the beginning of a Co-RTWT SP.

 Multi-AP coordination: [MAPC] a framework that includes a set of schemes (Co-BF, Co-SR, Co-TDMA, and Co-RTWT) and procedures in which APs operating their BSSs on the same primary 20 MHz channel coordinate to reduce interference levels and to improve network performance such as medium utilization efficiency, communication reliability, and latency.